 "I thought they just liked him," Vincent said.
 Holy shit, did everyone know?
 "Wasn't he dating Antarctiana?"

 Norman laughed.
 "Yeah, and everyone knows she's a lesso.
 It didn't fool anyone.
-You ok, mate?
+You okay, mate?
 You're looking pale."

 "I'm fine.
 I just… I think…"

 Norman looked at him in an appraising, thoughtful way.
 He seemed to be on the verge of saying something, when a red haired woman walked in.
 She looked familiar, but Vincent couldn't quite remember where he'd seen her before.